 Sachin Tendulkar cracked his fourth one-day century to give India an eight-wicket victory over Sri Lanka in the Asia Cup match in Sharjah, and in the process became the youngest man to score 3000 one-day runs in ODIs.
 He was 15 days short of his 22nd birthday at the time.

-Birth of the 35th MacKinnon of MacKinnon, who at his death in 1947 was the longest-lived Test cricketer, dying 41 days short of his 99th birthday.
+Birth of the 35th MacKinnon of MacKinnon, who at the time of his death in 1947 was the longest-lived Test cricketer, dying 41 days short of his 99th birthday.
 Francis MacKinnon was a sound batsman, who played for Kent, of whom he was later president, and England in one Test in Melbourne in 1878-79.
 He made just 0 and 5, and in the first innings was the second wicket in the first Test hat-trick, taken by Fred Spofforth.

 1867 Percie Charlton (Australia)